 - Other rental income - which is for commercial properties where a loss can still be claimed.

-We are changing the form so that both Residential rental income and Other rental income are selected in the 2020 return if the customer has the income source Rental property.
+We have now updated myIR so both residential rental income and other rental income are pre-selected for the 2020 return if the customer had the income source ‘rental property’ in 2019.